abhi15sep/movie_list/README.md

 - different viewmode: list and grid

 ### Manage Favorite List
-- On `home` page, press `+` button to add a movie into your local favorite list.
+- on `home` page, press `+` button to add a movie into your local favorite list.
-- On `favorite` page, you can see your favorite list and you can press `x` to remove any movie from it.
+- on `favorite` page, you can see your favorite list and you can press `x` to remove any movie from it.